 Pros and Cons

 - Live Streaming – This device has a built-in live streaming feature that lets you stream your video for several hours.
-You can use it on YouTube, Ustream, and Twitch easily.
-The Stream Command lets you add overlays and a webcam, and you can change the layout of the stream with scenes, or even add your voice using the Live Commentary Feature.
+You can use it on YouTube, Ustream, and Twitch efficiently.
+The Stream Command enables you to add overlays and a webcam, and you can change the layout of the stream with scenes, or even add your voice using the Live Commentary Feature.

-- Easy to Use – This is a great tool for beginners, because it is so easy to use.
+- Easy to Use – This is an excellent tool for beginners because it is so easy to use.
 Setup is simple, and the interface is also easy.
-The software includes sharing and editing features, and is easy for even the least experienced user to get great footage.
+The software includes sharing and editing features and is easy for even the least experienced user to get great footage.

 - Recording Glitches – Some users report that they cannot get this device to record anything at all, even after they have updated their drivers and reinstalled the software.
 Some have received defective items though, and this may be the case with these glitches.

-I chose the least expensive Startech converter and it still does a great job for us.
-If you do not need anything special, then it will do a great job for you too!
+I chose the least expensive Startech converter, and it still does an excellent job for us.
+If you do not need anything special, then it will do an excellent job for you too!

-Some of these HDMI to USB converters for live streaming are plug n play.
+Some of these converters for live streaming are plug n play.
 Some require you to download and install software from the company website.
-Just pay attention to your instructions and you should be fine.
+Just pay attention to your instructions, and you should be fine.

 The Startech capture device required that I download the software and then it worked like a charm.